Octopus vs OVO (2023 Comparison)

 Who are OVO Energy?

-They are proud of being the first energy supplier in the UK to remove coal and nuclear from their fuel mix.
+They are proud to be the first energy supplier in the UK to remove coal and nuclear from their fuel mix.

 Over the last five years, they have won several awards, including the USwitch Supplier of the Year award in 2017 and 2019.